MeltanoLabs/meltano-map-transform/examples/README.md

 # Examples for meltano-map-transformer

 Either clone this repository, or just open it up in codespaces.
+To execute the commands as shown below, either use codespaces or have at least sqlite3 3.33.0.

 1. cd to this directory if you haven't
 2. Run ```meltano install```